 Millions of people around the nation experience the symptoms of carpal tunnel syndrome.
 This common condition can cause pain, stiffness, weakness, and numbness in the hands.
 As a result, work and everyday activities can become difficult or uncomfortable.
 Many patients report difficulty sleeping.
 Fortunately, there is an easy way that may help prevent the development of carpal tunnel syndrome.
-Our board certified orthopaedic surgeon, Dr. Tyson Cobb, explains how performing a few stretches throughout the day may help keep you pain-free.
+Performing a few stretches throughout the day may help keep you pain-free.

 To begin this stretch, hold your hands in front of you at about chest level with the palms together.
 This is called the prayer position.
 Slowly move your hands, palms still pressed together, down towards your waist, keeping your hands close to your body.
 When you feel a stretch, slowly move your hands back to the original position, and then begin again.
 Repeat a few times.
 This exercise should be performed every hour or so.

 For this exercise, you will also begin by placing your hands together in a prayer position.
 You should then spread your fingers as wide as you can and lift your palms to create a “steeple” with your fingers still touching.
 Return to your starting position, keeping your fingers in contact the whole time, and begin again.
 Repeat this stretch about every hour.